MegaMagn/dl-biosignal-sofie-control/dl_control/README.md

 ## Repository Structure
 The repository contains the following elements:
   - **data_fusion**:
-    - data_fusion_manager :
-        *This is the key component for data aquistion of both EMG and EEG data given a protocol.
-EEG can be turned off by chancing the constant "METHOD" : METHOD = '_ _ EMG'*.
+    - data_fusion_manager : *This is the key component for data aquistion of both EMG and EEG data given a protocol*
-    - EEG_collector : *Used within data_fusion_manager to save EEG data*.
+    - EEG_collector : *Used within data_fusion_manager to save EEG data*
-    - EMG_collector : *Used within data_fusion_manager to save EMG data*.
+    - EMG_collector : *Used within data_fusion_manager to save EMG data*
   - **experiment**:
-    - experimental_protocol : Used within data_fusion_manager to handle the experimental protocol
+    - experimental_protocol : *Used within data_fusion_manager to handle the experimental protocol*
-    - metabolic_cost_exp : Holds the experimental protocol used in the muscular effort experiments
+    - metabolic_cost_exp : *Holds the experimental protocol used in the muscular effort experiments*
-    - real_time_operation : Used for deployment of traning, real-time inference model
+    - real_time_operation : *Used for deployment of traning, real-time inference model*
   - **models**:
-    - classification_pipeline : Handle every training senario of models.
+    - classification_pipeline : *Handle every training senario of models*
-    - loggings : Contain pretrained models of subject-independent classification and real-time inference systems.
+    - loggings : *Contain pretrained models of subject-independent classification and real-time inference systems*
   - **utilities**:
     - Contrains additional functionality used by the other scripts.

+  - **mujoco**:
+    - simulation : *This controls the FSM digital twin designed in MuJoCo*

 ## Environment
 Follow these steps to setup the virtual environment: